 What Should I Bring for a Day Hike?

 First and foremost, plan your hike around your dog.
 The altitude, sun, weather and your pup’s individual needs all play a factor.
-If you see your dog having difficulties, rest, cool down and work your way back.
-We took our time, had no time restricitons and made frequent stops by each lake and at the streams cool down.
+If you see your dog having difficulties, rest, cool down and turn around.
+Head back to your car slowly with frequent rest and water stops in shade so your pup is safe.
+No matter how much of the trail you take, It’s best to take it slow with your pup, rest by each lake in a shady area to cool down and have zero time restrictions for your day (except getting back down the trail before sunset)!

 Day Hike Essentials